A Local's Favourite Caves in Iceland

 The Cave People of Iceland will show you how the inhabitants of the cave lived not so long ago.

-You pay a small entrance fee and will be given a 20-minute tour and get to know all about the living conditions of the cave people and the folklore connected to the cave.
+You pay a small entrance fee, receive a 20-minute tour, and learn all about the cave people's living conditions and the folklore associated with the cave.

 Laugarvatnshellir Cave - the Cave People

-You can read much more and see photos from the inside of the cave in my travel-blog:
+You can read much more about the cave and see photos from the inside of the cave in my travel blog:

-Laugarvatnshellir Cave & the Cave People of Iceland, where I tell you about the folklore and elves by the cave.
+Laugarvatnshellir Cave & the Cave People of Iceland, where I tell you about the folklore and elves by the cave, and why the shepherds stopped using this cave for their sheep.

 Some other interesting caves I have visited in IcelandInside Surtshellir cave